getgud-io/cpp-getgud-sdk/README.md

 **Titles->1->N->Games->1->N->Matches->1->N->Actions**

 * The top container in Getgud's SDK is `Title`, which represents a literal game’s title, you as a client can have many titles, for example, a `Title` named CS:GO represents the CS:GO video game.
-Title holds an Id, PII, permissions, etc.

   ```
   Example of Title: CS:GO